XinyuJi/Leetcode-Study/README.md

 - [35] Search Insert Position *
 - [66] Plus One
 - [88] Merge Sorted Array *
+- [121] Best Time to Buy and Sell Stock
 - [167] Two Sum II - Input array is sorted *
 - [1346] Check If N and Its Double Exist *
 - [1351] Count Negative Numbers in a Sorted Matrix *